mohsen12999/lyric-crawler/README.md

 # lyric crawler

-crawler a lyric website to retrieved data from it using python.
+It's a simple crawler made with python that reads music data such as artist, album, and lyrics from a website and saves them in separate files.